instana/ingress-nginx-tracing/README.md

 # Instana Tracing for Kubernetes NGINX Ingress

 We build an Instana init container which provides the NGINX tracing binaries, an empty tracer configuration, and a patched NGINX configuration template.
 The Instana tracing files are registered in the NGINX configuration template and the environment variables used to configure the Instana tracer are whitelisted.

+We provide YAML files to easily deploy Kubernetes NGINX Ingress with Instana tracing and metrics collection.

 ## Disclaimer